OpenID Connect Client and Token Propagation Quickstart

 )

-Now use this token to call /frontend/user-name-with-propagated-token
+Use this token to call /frontend/user-name-with-propagated-token

 status code and the name alice

-curl -v -X GET \
+curl -i -X GET \

-http://localhost:8080/frontend/admin-name-with-propagated-token` \
+http://localhost:8080/frontend/user-name-with-propagated-token \

 -H "Authorization: Bearer "$access_token

-only has a user
+has only a user

-Next obtain an access token for admin
+Next, obtain an access token for admin

 :